-Having only just arrived in New York City, Diana walked up the red carpet arm in arm with former Harper’s Bazaar editor Liz Tilberis who was also co-chairing the event.
+Having only just arrived in New York City, Diana walked up the red carpet arm in arm with former Harper’s Bazaar editor Liz Tilberis who was co-chairing the event.
 The two first met when Diana appeared on the cover of British Vogue, soon after her engagement to Prince Charles.

 According to Harper’s Bazaar, the two women became close friends following the breakdown of Diana’s marriage and Tilberis’ cancer diagnosis.
-Diana and Tilberis were escorted around the event by the then newly appointed head designer at Dior, John Galliano.
+Diana and Tilberis were escorted around the event by the then-newly appointed head designer at Dior, John Galliano.